Mikaela/gist/pwa/README.md

 # Potentially useful progressive web apps

+PWAs are especially useful for iOS users, since PWAs added to homescreen from Safari are able to request notifications permission resulting nativeish experience outside of App Store without even having to install anything.

 Method for distinguishing PWAs from normal websites: adding them to iOS homescreen and seeing which open as "their own apps" _or_ having Chromium suggest "installing" them without manually "installing" them.